swegner/ineverylang/README.md

 3. Set the source in the frontmatter

-  If the code your submitting isn't yours, put a link here to wherever you got it from.
+  If the code you're submitting isn't yours, put a link here to wherever you got it from.
 If it is yours, this is your chance for some shameless self promotion - link to your portfolio, twitter, or a rickroll.

   **If you submit a solution attributed to yourself, and I find out that you are not the original source, I will remove your submission.
 I will also find some way to ruthlessly publicly shame you, because that's super not cool.**